How to align sequences and managing alignments.

 In this case the sequences are stored in

-gap costs.
-It is configured with a scoring scheme, where matches are scored +1, mismatches -1, gap-openings -2
+gap costs and it is configured with a scoring scheme, where matches are scored +1, mismatches -1, a gap-opening -2,

-and a gap-extensions -1.
+and a gap-extension -1.
 The globalAlignment call returns the score of the alignment and stores the actual

 alignment in alignment_ds, which could be an Alignment Graph or an Align data structure.

 If it is an alignment graph, its textual representation in PipMaker format